 - Most recently, the consortium completed a study for NATO ACT that described the "art of the possible" for 21st century command and control using industry best practices and outlined methods, processes and recommendations to achieve it.

-Benefits of NCOIC Interoperability Verification
+Advantages of NCOIC Interoperability Verification

 - Evaluation and assessment reporting before acquisition and integration identifies and reduces acquisition risk to the operators